 I'd never worked before with such a large section of pig skin; usually my forays into skin involve some kind of poultry.
 The swath of pig skin I purchased was at least three feet in length and a foot across.
 With just a thin layer of fat attached, the skin was supple and white with a pale-pink suggestion of meat on its underside.
 I was struck with the strangest inclination to wrap it around myself like a shawl.

 Instead, I salted the skin and left it to cure in the refrigerator for five days, following directions for "Pork Scratchings" in Fergus Henderson's Beyond Nose to Tail.
 With his typical flair, Henderson pronounces the crisped pieces of skin to be "a most steadying nibble."
 Salted, soaked, and stewed in fat, the skin puffed up in the oven to a golden-brown hue.
-Crisper and chewier than typical pork cracklings or chicharrones, the skin was an addictive snack as well as a meaty topping for potatoes and soup--a steadying nibble, indeed.
+Crisper and chewier than typical pork cracklings or chicharrones, the skin was a delectable snack as well as a meaty topping for potatoes and soup--a steadying nibble, indeed.

 A pithy sequel to The Whole Beast, Beyond Nose to Tail is filled with the kind of fanciful recipes that make Henderson's style so distinct.
 Sometimes a recipe is just a recipe; for the most memorable cooks and chefs, the recipe is a glimpse into the psyche of its author.
 Impenetrable at times yet assuring when you most need it, Henderson's diction often veers toward the poetic.